runlevel5/ruby-journal-source/source/_posts/2012-02-21-spree-1-0-stable-deployment-on-heroku.markdown

 Install Heroku toolbelt via Rubygems:

 ```
-$ gem install heroku
+gem install heroku
 ```

 If you have installed Heroku, please ensure you update to version 2.1.0 or higher for Cedar support:

 ```
-$ heroku update
+heroku update
-$ heroku --version
+heroku --version
-heroku-gem/2.28.7 (x86_64-darwin12.0.0) ruby/1.9.3
+heroku-toolbelt/2.35.0 (x86_64-darwin10.8.0) ruby/1.9.3
 ```

 #### Ruby ####

-By default, Heroku Cedar stack uses Ruby 1.9.2.
-However, I will use Ruby 1.9.3 for this tutorial.

-If you haven't installed Ruby 1.9.3-p194 on your box, please do so:
+By default, Heroku Cedar stack uses Ruby 1.9.3.
+And normally it is always the latest minor version, so it is recommended you to install the latest version on your local box:

 ```
-$ rvm install 1.9.3-p194
+rvm get stable; rvm install 1.9.3; rvm reload
 ```

 I use RVM to manage rubies versions on my box, you can adapt this technique